jezzsantos/saastack/docs/design-principles/0110-back-end-for-front-end.md

 The BEFFE also implements a number of general-purpose ancillary API endpoints for use by the JS app.
 These include:

 * Recording - recording crashes in the JS app, recording usage data, etc
-* Feature Flags - for controlling the behavior of feature sin the JS app
+* Feature Flags - for controlling the behavior of features in the JS app
 * Health check - for checking the responsiveness of the BEFFE and its deployed version
 * Other ancillary APIs.

 ### Custom APIs

-The BEFFE has been designed to be extended to include additional (domain specific) endpoints to support the JS app, when those calls special handling, such as caching, aggregation and filtering of data from Backend APIs.
+The BEFFE has been designed to be extended to include additional (domain-specific) endpoints to support the JS app when those calls special handling, such as caching, aggregation, and filtering of data from Backend APIs.

 These endpoints can simply be added in the same way API endpoints are added to any host.
 The Reverse Proxy will detect requests to these endpoints and route them directly to the BEFFE API to process first.